Penile Frenulectomy at Our Calgary Alberta ClinicMarwan Nasr2019-01-17T14:12:40-06:00

 On the day of your surgery, eat before your procedure, a normal breakfast or lunch to avoid becoming lightheaded.
 Take 2 tablets of extra-strength Tylenol just before leaving your home.

 You are asked to come at least 15 minutes prior to your appointment.
 You are welcome to drive yourself to the office and back home unless you have a history of easy fainting.

 Our staff will usher you into one of our surgical rooms and then our doctor will administer the local anesthetic.
 It is then time for your procedure.

-Patient Instructions After Frenulectomy
+Patient Instructions After Penile Frenulectomy

-Most men do not require any additional pain medication after the procedure but you may take up to 2 extra-strength Tylenol tablets every 6 hours as needed for pain control.
+Most men do not require any additional pain medication after the procedure but you may take up to 2 extra-strength acetaminophen tablets every 6 hours as needed for pain control.
 After 48 hours, you should take Ibuprofen 400mg every 6 hours as needed for pain control if needed.

 There may be a small amount of bleeding at the surgical site.
 This is normal and will stop in a few days.
-If it does not call our office or emergency number.
+If it does not. call our office or emergency number.

 Continue applying antibiotic ointment at the site for 1 week.